Indicia-Team/indicia-docs/site-building/iform/modules/sub-modules/indicia-auto-export.rst

   * Report path - path to the report file to use on the warehouse.
 The default is suitable for export to the NBN Atlas in Dwc-A format.
   * Indicia filter - search for and select the filter you created earlier.
+  * The fields for last export date, export due on date and status will all be populated by the system so can be left blank.

 * Save the content when ready.
 * The content will be triggered as appropriate for the schedule and will be saved to your Drupal file folder (private is used if configured), in the indicia/exports subfolder.
+  Note that the exports use the Drupal Queue system which means they are only generated when the cron background process is run.
+If there are several items in the queue, Drupal may opt to only process some of them on each cron run to avoid overloading the server.
+  You can view the status of each export content node in the Status field which will be "Queued" for exports that are waiting to be picked up by cron.
 * To trigger a manual export, visit the path indicia_auto_export/process/nid, replacing nid with the ID of your Drupal export content node.